Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 The first file is an example of output generated, for one user, by the `sacct` command on the HPC system.
 This can be used if you want/need to import data into the database for testing, or if (say) you cannot get data from the HPC system.
 The second file is similar, but for multiple users.
 You need to make sure you have a list of HPC users in the database (q.v.).
 With both of these files, the backend part of the software will aggregate the data into one row per user per day, enrich it (add carbon footprint data), and then write this to the database.

-In order to do this, you can either execute the relavent script directly:
+In order to do this, you can either execute the relevant script directly:

 ```
 $ python scripts/backend/run_backend.py --useCustomLogs ga_dashboard/samples/sacct_output_multi_user.txt --db_password <password>